-The University's financial position as at 31 December 2022 remains sound.
+The University's financial position at 31 December 2022 remains sound.
 This is clearly reflected in the Statement of Changes in Financial Position and accompanying notes and disclosures.
 Total assets increased by R126.7m, driven by an increase in fixed assets and cash and cash equivalents.
-Equity and reserve funds increased by R68.6 to R1 948.2 (2021: R1 879.6m).
+Equity and reserve funds increased by R68.6m to R1 948.2m (2021: R1 879.6m).
 The Council Unrestricted component of reserves has increased by R137.8m to R399.6m (2021: R261.8m).
 Non-current liabilities have reduced due to the R6m decrease in the University's post-retirement medical benefit obligations.
-Current liabilities have increased to R1 149.8 (2021: Rm1 085.4) due to an increase in trade and other payables.
+Current liabilities have increased to R1.1498billion (2021: R1.0854bn) due to an increase in trade and other payables.

-Whilst the University produced a better-than-expected financial result (given the tough economic environment), the key challenges identified in the viability plan, namely a very high staff cost ratio in the central budget, achieving competitive remuneration levels (particularly for academic staff) and the high level of deferred maintenance of campus infrastructure remain of concern.
+Whilst the University produced a better than expected financial result (given the tough economic environment), the key challenges identified in the viability plan, namely a very high staff cost ratio in the central budget, achieving competitive remuneration levels (particularly for academic staff), and the high level of deferred maintenance of campus infrastructure remain of concern.